selfie while it's snowing lightly, taken during social anthropology fieldwork in Kangiqsujuaq, Canada. Nov 2023

 BSc and MSc research: Animal behaviour, social cognition, and communication

-Sustainable research: Data and code management using FAIR practices
+Sustainable research: Open data and code

 Publications